“The Top Trial Lawyers in the Country”

 about 55 Hiroshima bombs."

-Part 2 Disasters Waiting to Happen / Chapter 8: Liquefied Natural Gas
+Part 2 Disasters Waiting to Happen / Chapter 8: Liquefied Natural Gas, at page 88

 [ First Prepared as a US Pentagon Study ]